seinecle/codapps/docs/generated-html/subdir/essential-notions-on-development_temp_slides.md

 It is not to be annoying, but to make sure we actually get the proper tool when we need it.
 Every domain of specialty, not just programmers, do this.

 ==  !
+For instance:

+- we will design the screens of our first mobile application.
-For instance, the screen showing our mobile application is not simply called a screen... why?
+- these screens, showing the content of our app, are not simply called "screen"... why?

 ==  !
 1. Because `screen` is a name already taken, to name the phone's actual physical screen (the one that breaks when your phone falls on the ground)
 2. So, what name should be given instead to the area an app takes on the screen of the phone: "ScreenApp"?
 "Region"?
 "FullSizeAppRegion?
 EmptyScreenOfTheAppWhereToPutThings"?
 None of this.

-->  The designers of the tool chose the name `*Form*`.
+->  The name chosen is `*Form*`.

 ==  !
 [IMPORTANT]
 ====
 *A Form is the first Component we need when creating a mobile app.*

-*It is the empty region of the app where we will place all other Components*.
+*It is the empty region taking all the space of the phone's screen, where we will draw the app (text, buttons, etc.)*
 ====

 ==  !